Student Complaints Form

 Formal Complaint Resolution

-- Students should submit formal complaints to the associate dean in writing using the online Student Complaint Form.
+- Students should submit formal complaints to the associate dean in writing using the online Student Complaints Form.

 - If, after a week, the associate dean is unable to resolve the matter or is unresponsive, the student should contact the Office of the Dean at (406) 243-4911.